-Donor Value Year/s of Tenure Conditions Engineering Harold G. Conde Memorial Fellowship \$4500 1 year.
+2 years Donor Value Year/s of Tenure Conditions Engineering Harold G. Conde Memorial Fellowship \$4700 1 year.
 Renewable up to 3 years.
 Candidate should be honours graduate permanently domiciled in Australia.
 The Fellowship is for graduate study or re- search in a field related to the electricity industry.
-Mobil Fellowship in Highway Engineering 1 year The successful candidate will undertake the degree of Master of Engineering Science in Highway Engineering.
-Further informa- tion: Professor D. Orchard, School of Highway Engineering, UNSW or Public Relations Officer, Mobil Oil Pty Ltd, ADC Building, 189 Kent Street, Sydney 2000.
-University Fellowships in Highway Engineering \$4000 pa plus allowances Course Work: 1 year.
+University Fellowships in Highway Engineering \$4200 pa plus allowances Course Work: 1 year.
 Research: 1 year, renewable.
-The Fellowship enables scholars to com- plete a Master of Engineering Science Course in Highway Engineering, or alterna- tively undertake research leading to a Master of Engineering or PhD degree Kenneth W. Craig Memorial Fellowship 1 year The Fellowship enables scholars to under- take the degree of Master of Engineering Science in the School of Nuclear Engi- neering Australian Institute of Nuclear Science and Engineering Studentships Single students \$4420 pa.
-Dependen spouse allowance \$1508 pa, \$390 for each dependent chil plus some University expenses. d, Applicants must be graduates in Nuclear Science or Engineering.
+The Fellowship enables scholars to com- plete a Master of Engineering Science Course in Highway Engineering, or alterna- tively undertake research leading to a Master of Engineering or PhD degree Kenneth W. Craig Memorial Fellowship 1 year The Fellowship enables scholars to under- take the degree of Master of Engineering Science in the School of Nuclear Engi- neering Australian Institute of Nuclear Science and Engineering Studentships Single students \$4641 pa.
+Dependen spouse allowance \$1632 pa, \$390 for each dependent chil plus some University expenses.
+1-3 years t d.
+Applicants must be graduates in Nuclear Science or Engineering.
 At least one quarter of the period of tenure must be spent at the Institute at Lucas Heights, NSW.
 Australian Institute of Nuclear Science and Engineering Research Fellowship† \$11000-\$16000 pa plus certain travel and supporting grants Minimum of 2 years.
 Maximum of 3 years.
 To enable graduates holding a PhD or similar qualification to undertake graduate work in Nuclear Science and Engineering The Joseph S. Barling Fellowship Not less than \$7000 less fees Maximum of 3 years Candidates should be electrical engineer- ing graduates of the University of New South Wales (in special circumstances mechanical and industrial engineering graduates may apply).
 The Fellowship is for full-time study for the award of the degree of Master of Business Administra- tion or Master of Public Administration at the University.
 Applications close 30 November.

-Shell Scholarship in Science See below under Science and Engineering
+Shell Scholarship in Science and Engineering See below under Sc lence

-†Applications to The Registrar, or AINSE Private Mail Bag, Sutherland 2232.
+†Applications to The Registrar, or AINSE Private Mall Bag, Sutherland 2232.

-Graduate Scholarships

 Donor Value Year/s of Tenure Conditions

-1. An Anna I